Cardinal Carter Academy for the Arts: Visual arts

 The Visual Arts curriculum covers drawing, painting, sculpture, installation art, photography, printmaking, media studies, performance art, design and information design.
 Art appreciation, theory and history are inclusive for each grade.
 Specializations and portfolio preparation for college, university and art based alternatives are provided for all senior students.
 The Visual Arts program further provides opportunities for students to take part in a variety of outreach community projects, interact with professional artists, experience current gallery trends and take part in interdisciplinary projects.

+Specialist High Skills Major (SHSM)

+SHSM is a specialized program approved by the Ministry of Education that allows students to focus their studies in a specific economic sector while still earning credits towards their Ontario Secondary School Diploma.

+Cardinal Carter offers the SHSM program in Arts and Culture program for grades 11 and 12.
+Interested students apply at the end of grade 10.

+Successful completion and graduation of the SHSM program grants a SHSM seal of distinction on the student's diploma, as well as a SHSM Record Card for documentation.

 Academics

 Students must take a full academic course load in addition to their arts major.
 Cardinal Carter has a Gifted/Enriched program to further accommodate students with individualized needs.

 The school has been continually ranked as one of the best performing high schools in Ontario based on academics by the Fraser Institute.

 Cardinal Carter has earned a spot among the top 40 schools in the country as chosen by Maclean's and Today's Parent Magazine.
 CCAA was selected as a runner up in the "Classrooms of Creativity" category.